Clay County, Arkansas: Politics

+While Clay County was once a Democratic stronghold, in recent decades it has swung hard towards the Republicans.
+The county voted Democratic in every presidential election from Reconstruction until 1960 with comfortable margins.
+It shifted back and forth during the latter part of the 20th century, with four Republican wins in 1960, 1968, 1972, and 1984.
+Since 1992, however, the county has shifted to the right in every presidential election.
+Flipping red in 2004, each successive Republican has garnered a greater share of the vote, culminating in Donald Trump's nearly 80% win in 2024, the highest share ever for a Republican candidate.

 Economy

 Agriculture is the cornerstone of Clay County's economy.
 Farmers throughout the county grow a wide variety of crops.
 Rice is the dominant crop, but significant amounts of cotton, soybeans, corn, hay, and milo are also grown.
 Industry is limited to a handful of factories located in the cities of Piggott, Corning, and Rector.

 Education

 Public education of elementary and secondary school students is provided by: